-However, such disclosures will only be made if permitted by the Data Protection Act 1998 and any associated legislation.
+However, such disclosures will only be made if permitted by the Data Protection Act 1998 or the General Data Protection Regulation (as applicable) and any associated legislation.
 Such companies, organisations and third parties may be outside the European Union, Norway, Iceland or Liechtenstein if your holiday is to take place or to involve suppliers outside these countries.
 We would also like to store and use your personal details for future marketing purposes, (for example sending you a brochure or details of a promotion).
 All details you give us in connection with your booking (including those relating to any disability or medical condition or your religious beliefs) will be kept confidential.
 However, we will use only names and contact details for marketing purposes.
 You can write to the Marketing Department at RCL Cruises Ltd if you wish to not receive marketing and promotional material from us.

 You are generally entitled to ask us (by letter or e-mail) what details of yours are being held or processed, for what purpose and to whom they may be or have been disclosed.
-We are entitled to charge a fee to respond to such a request (presently a maximum of £10).
+We may be entitled to charge a fee to respond to such a request (presently a maximum of £10).
 We promise to respond to your request within 40 days of receiving your written request and fee.
 In certain limited circumstances, we are entitled to refuse your request.
 If you believe that any of your personal details, which we are processing, are inaccurate or incorrect please contact us immediately.
 Enquiries should be addressed to Customer Relations Department, RCL Cruises Ltd, Building Three, The Heights, Brooklands, Weybridge, Surrey KT13 0NY, England.
 Email: email@example.com.

 CCTV (Closed Circuit Television)